jtsage/jtsage-datebox/docs/api/useAltIcon.md

 	'flipbox',
 	'timeflipbox',
 	'durationbox',
-	'durationflipbox'
+	'durationflipbox',
+	'custombox',
+	'customflip'
 ]
 cats: [ 'display' ]
 relat: "display"
 layout: api
 defval: "false"
 dattype: "Boolean"
+dyn: "False"
 ---

-When using 'useNewStyle', use a light colored icon instead of a dark one
+When using {% api_doc useNewStyle %}, use a light colored icon instead of a dark one